mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sdk/PythonAPIRef.md

 #### Return Type (find_first_or_throw)

-If there is a match, an MRS dataclass object meeting the filter conditions is returned, otherwise an exception `RecordNotFoundError` is raised.
-For more details about MRS dataclass objects, see [MRS Records](#mrs-records).
+If there is a match, a REST document data class object meeting the filter conditions is returned, otherwise an exception `MrsDocumentNotFoundError` is raised.
+For more details about REST documents, check the [REST Documents](#rest-documents) section.

 #### Example (find_first_or_throw)